 Born in Tehran in 1976, Ali Banisadr grew up during the Islamic revolution and the eight-year Iran-Iraq War.
 In 1988, he and his family left Iran, first to Turkey and then to California.
 In 2000, he moved to New York City where he currently lives and works.
 He received his BFA from the School of Visual Arts in 2005, and his MFA from the New York Academy of Art in 2007.
 Since his first solo exhibition in 2008, Banisadr has exhibited in the United States and abroad.
-The artist’s work has been featured in recent group shows at the Stedelijk Museum voor Actuele Kunst (SMAK) in Ghent (2010), Palazzo Saluzzo Paesana in Turin (2012), The Metropolitan Museum of Art (2012), Museum of Contemporary Art in Los Angeles (2013), The Moving Museum in Dubai (2013) as well as in “Love Me/Love Me Not: Contemporary Art from Azerbaijan and Its Neighbors” at the 55th International Art Exhibition – Venice Biennale (2013).
-Banisadr’s works are in important public collections, including theh Albright-Knox Art Gallery, Buffalo, The British Museum, The Metropolitan Museum of Art, Museum of Contemporary Art, Los Angeles, and Museum der Moderne, Salzburg.
+The artist’s work has been featured in many international group shows, including “Love Me/Love Me Not: Contemporary Art from Azerbaijan and Its Neighbors” at the Venice Biennale (2013).
+Banisadr’s works are in important public collections, including the Albright-Knox Art Gallery, Buffalo; The British Museum; Centre Georges Pompidou, Paris; The Metropolitan Museum of Art; Museum of Contemporary Art, Los Angeles; and Museum der Moderne, Salzburg.